Back

 What equipment will my students need on exam day?

 Students can use Mac or Windows devices, iPads, or school-managed Chromebooks.
-They will also need wired headsets to hear audio prompts and stimuli, and for the recording portion of the exam.
+They will also need wired headsets with microphones to hear audio prompts and stimuli, and for the recording portion of the exam.

 Read more